-The committee believes that this statutory change will encourage settlement following judicial arbitration and reduce the number of trial de novo requests.
-Giving parties an additional 30 days before the arbitrator's award is entered as the judgment will allow parties who are satisfied with that award, or who are able to reach agreement with the help of that award, to settle their cases without also having to file a trial de novo request.
-This, in turn, will reduce costs for both the parties and the courts associated with preparing, filing, and processing these trial de novo requests.
+This proposal would give parties an alternative to filing a trial de novo request by providing that the filing of notice of settlement within 30 days after the arbitrator's award is issued also stops the award from being entered as a judgment.
+This would allow parties who are satisfied with the arbitrator's award, or who are able to reach agreement with the help of that award, to settle their cases without also having to file a trial de novo request.